In this post, we show you how to configure a client certificate and how to simplify certificate management.

-[Last updated August 29, 2019] In this post, we show you how to create a client certificate.
-Client certificates are the key elements of client certificate authentication, a method you can use to augment your HTTPS, FTPS, or AS2 server's username-password login method.
+Client certificates are the key elements of client certificate authentication, a validation method you can use to augment your HTTPS, FTPS, or AS2 server's username-password login method.
+A client certificate is a digital certificate that is essentially a file containing specific information (digital signature, expiration date, name of client, name of certificate authority) that helps make two-factor authentication possible.

 This is actually just one of three closely related posts that can help you take advantage of this less-known security feature of SSL/TLS.
 The other two posts are:

-Note: If you want to follow this tutorial, we encourage you to download the free, fully-functional evaluation edition of JSCAPE MFT Server.
+Note: If you want to follow this tutorial, we encourage you to download a free 7-day trial of JSCAPE MFT Server.

 Let's begin the tutorial.

 Go to Keys > Client Keys tab and then click the Generate button.

-If you’ve tried setting up SFTP public key authentication on MFT Server before, this is exactly the same place where you create a SFTP key.
+If you’ve tried setting up SFTP public key infrastructure/authentication on MFT Server before, this is exactly the same place where you create an SFTP key.

 Fill up the fields in the Generate Client Key dialog.
 You'll need to enter the following information (note that we will be using the terms "certificate" and "key" interchangeably here):

-Key alias - The key alias is just the name that will be used in referring to this particular key within the JSCAPE MFT Server Manager environment, e.g. as2server1clientkey
+Key alias - The key alias is just the name that will be used to refer to this particular key within the JSCAPE MFT Server Manager environment.
+An example is as2server1clientkey

 Key algorithm - Choose between RSA or DSA.
-Click that link for an enlightening discussion on these two key algorithms.
+That link discusses the difference between these two key algorithms.

 Key length - Choose between 1024, 2048, and 4096.
 Read the post "Choosing Key Lengths for Encrypted File Transfers", if you need more information on the subject.

-Validity - Specifies how many days you would like this key to remain valid.
+Validity - Specifies how many days you would like your certificate to remain valid.

 Organization unit (OU) - Indicates the specific unit in your organization that will be using this key, e.g. Accounting or IT.